ayanna92/ayannacolden-programmeerproject/PROCESS.md

 * continued trying to make chat work, implementing different method that I found on firebase website themselves.
 Having a hard time figuring out how to make the chat one on one, rather than all users seeing the same chat.
 Also having problems retrieving information from segue, which I appear to be send properly so I have no clue why.

 ## Day 9 (Tue):
+* WORKING CHAT, still suuper buggy and I have a lot of file cleaning up to do, and rid of viewcontrollers I'm not using.
+BUT my chat is functioning, and I'm very happy with this development.